Papadopoulos Says Trump Campaign Was 'Fully Aware' Of His Attempts To Set Up A Meeting Between Trump And Putin

 Papadopoulos was sentenced on September 7.
 President Trump mocked the light sentence via Twitter.

 The professor Papadopoulos is referring to is Joseph Mifsud.
-Mifsud is suspected of having ties with official Kremlin.
+Mifsud is suspected of having ties with the Kremlin.
 He acted as a link between Trump and Putin.
 However, as the Daily Mail reported today, the mysterious academic is now missing.

 According to court documents, in fact, Mifsud is “missing and may be deceased.”